Gongsta/ROS2-from-scratch/README.md

 ### High-Level Overview of system
 - `Node` create `Publisher` and `Subscription` shared pointers every time `create_publisher` and `create_subscription` is called
 - These `Publisher` and `Subscriber` objects are registered with the "`rmw`" layer in a lookup table mapped to topic names
-- Each `Subscriber` owns a queue of messages that is filled by the publisher
+- Each `Subscriber` owns a queue of messages
 - At runtime, `Executor` is responsible for scheduling the callbacks of each node
+- Data goes through `RMW`, which passes data to Executor through a queue of Events

+node -> publisher -> rmw -> executor -> subscriber -> node